asbhogal/React-Oceanica-Responsive-Web-Page/README.md

 <strong>Disclaimer</strong>

- The Oceanica 'Oceanica' used herein is solely fictional and any representation to an existing company, in part or whole, is entirely coincidental.
+ The name 'Oceanica' used herein is solely fictional and any representation to an existing company, in part or whole, is entirely coincidental.